iMage101/alx-system_engineering-devops/0x00-shell_basics/README.md

-This script lists all file in present working directory
+This scripts changes working directory to home